"

 • Able to accept constructive criticism

-• Adaptable (willing to change and take on new challenges)
+• Adaptable and willing to take on new challenges

 • A team player